DragonFire (weapon): Development

 The weapon was first shown publicly at the 2017 DSEI conference in London.
-Development of the technology demonstrator was to be carried out by a partnership between the British Ministry of Defence (MOD) and private industry.
+Development of the technology demonstrator was to be carried out by a partnership between the British Ministry of Defence (MoD) and private industry.
 UK DragonFire is the result of contracts worth £100 million – of which £30 million was awarded by the MoD's Chief Scientific Advisor's Research Programme – from various companies, led by MBDA UK with QinetiQ, Leonardo, GKN, Arke, BAE Systems and Marshall Land Systems participating, to develop a technology demonstrator.

 Trials were to begin in 2018, followed by a major demonstration in 2019; however, the COVID-19 pandemic and technical problems caused delays.
 It was ultimately deployed on trials in 2022 on the ranges in the Outer Hebrides in Scotland.
 According to MBDA, these initial low-power trials proved DragonFire's ability to track air and sea targets with exceptionally high accuracy.
 This was followed by high-power trials in November 2022, where the weapon engaged targets using its high-power laser in operationally representative scenarios.
 DragonFire engaged an airborne target in exercises in Scotland in January 2024.
-The MOD stated: "The range of DragonFire is classified, but it is a line-of-sight weapon and can engage with any visible target.
+The MoD stated: "The range of DragonFire is classified, but it is a line-of-sight weapon and can engage with any visible target.
 The precision required is equivalent to hitting a £1 coin (23 mm) from a kilometre away."
 However, according to an article on Freethink, "On November 8, 2022, it revealed that the $115 million laser weapon had been fired at high power at targets, including a drone and metals like the ones used in ship hulls, at ranges up to 2.1 miles."
 It has been tested against mortar rounds and drones.
-The UK MoD claims the firing of the weapon, for 10 seconds, only costs £10 per shot or the equivalent of running a heater for one hour.
+The UK MoD claims the firing of the weapon, for 10 seconds, only costs £10 per shot.

-In April 2024, the MOD announced that new procurement rules had increased the rate of development of the weapon and, as a result, it is expected to be in service onboard Royal Navy ships from 2027 instead of the originally planned 2032.
-UK Defence Secretary Grant Shapps stated that an early version of the weapon could be used by Ukraine against Russia as part of the Russo-Ukrainian War.
+In April 2024, the MoD announced that new procurement rules had increased the rate of development of the weapon and, as a result, it is expected to be in service onboard Royal Navy ships from 2027 instead of the originally planned 2032.
+UK Defence Secretary Grant Shapps stated that an early version of the weapon could be used by Ukraine in its defence against the Russian Invasion of Ukraine.

 QinetiQ, one of the companies involved in the development of DragonFire, is also contributing to an Australian effort to develop a similar weapon; technology and expertise from DragonFire has fed into its development.

 On 26 March 2025, additional funding was secured to accelerate DragonFire's entry into service; four ships, rather than one, will be equipped with the system by 2027.